MateuszSz93/FirstTask/README.md

 	  "category": "..."
 	}

 In both cases, you have to choose "POST" as your HTTP method.
 You have to remember that you have to choose "application json" as "content type".
 After creating new actor/movie, they will be added to list of actors/movies and you will get informations about your creation in JSON format.
-If actor/movie with id which your try to use, already exists, null will be returned.
+If actor/movie with id which you try to use, already exists, null will be returned.

 Use example with result for actor: